-Foundation Integrative Seminar I is graded on a Credit/No Credit basis.
-You will be graded on your participation and contributions to the group process and professional community of practice with your peers, and your ability to integrate classroom learning and academic content into your actual practicum experiences.
+Advanced Integrative Seminar II is graded on a Credit/No Credit (CR/NCR) basis.
+You will be graded on your participation and timely contributions to the group discussion and professional community of practice with your peers, and your ability to integrate classroom learning and academic content into your actual practicum experiences.